stanford-oval/genie-cloud/doc/my-api.md

 ### Thingpedia Login

-Thingpedia login page can be retrieved using the following endpoint:
+The Web Almond login page can be retrieved using the following endpoint:

 ```
 GET /user/login